 The Quick Start Guide for Acolytes

 We are currently raising up a new group of acolytes for our worship services.
 Here is a quick start guide video to help with training.

 Pastor Michele Fischer is a graduate of Susquehanna University, one of our fine Lutheran colleges.
 She attended the Lutheran Theological Seminary at Philadelphia (now part of United Lutheran Seminary.)
 Pastor Michele was ordained in 2000 after accepting a call as associate pastor at Redeemer Lutheran Church in McLean, Virginia.

 Pastor Michele served as assistant pastor in Telford, PA before accepting calls in Endicott and Penn Yan New York.
 She completed a 1 year chaplain resident with Palmetto Health in 2016.

-Before coming to Colony, she served as a part-time chaplain at Rice Estate, and pastor at Good Shepherd in Swansea.
-Currently, Pastor is the interim pastor for Lutheran Campus Ministry in the Columbia Area.
+Before coming to Colony, she served as a part-time chaplain at Rice Estate, part time chaplain for Lutheran Campus Ministry in the Columbia Area.and as part-time pastor at Good Shepherd in Swansea.
+Her ministry passions are preaching and teaching.

 Pastor Michele lives in Newberry with her husband, Neal and her mother and step-father.
 They also share their home with three cats.
 Neal and Michele have been married for twenty years and were not blessed with children.
 Instead they can spoil their nieces and nephew and the great nieces and nephew in NH.